 4. Translation to Equip the Church

-Furthermore, God has commanded his people to read the Scriptures and, based on their reading, to exhort and teach others to respond in obedience and faith (1 Tim 4:13).
+Furthermore, God has commanded His people to read the Scriptures and, based on their reading, to exhort and teach others to respond in obedience and faith (1 Timothy 4:13).

-It follows that the purpose of the task of translating Scripture is to equip the Church to minister with the written Word, corporately and individually.
+It follows that the ultimate purpose of translating Scripture is to equip the church to minister with the written Word, corporately and individually.
 To the extent that the believers are faithful to the Word, they will also have an impact on their language community.

 5. Translation for the Nations

-Following Christ’s commands to preach the Gospel to every creature and all nations, the Church is to proclaim the Gospel and teach the truths of Scripture to every ethno-linguistic group with the goal of establishing the Church among the redeemed who have been purchased by Christ for the glory of God (Mark 16:15; Luke 24:47; Acts 1:8; Matt 28:19-20).
+Following Christ’s commands to preach the Gospel to every creature and all nations, the church is to proclaim the gospel and teach the truths of Scripture to every ethno-linguistic group with the goal of establishing the church among the redeemed who have been purchased by Christ for the glory of God (Mark 16:15; Luke 24:47; Acts 1:8; Matt 28:18-20).

-On the day of Pentecost, the Holy Spirit enabled the believers in Jerusalem to proclaim the “mighty works of God” in the languages of the crowds, affirming that their languages and, by extent, all human languages are capable of expressing the truths that comprise the Gospel message (Acts 2:1-11).
+On the day of Pentecost, the Holy Spirit enabled the believers in Jerusalem to proclaim the “mighty works of God” in the languages of the crowds, affirming that their languages and, by extension, all human languages are capable of expressing the truths that comprise the gospel message (Acts 2:1-11).

-The proclamation and teaching of the Gospel message in the language of a people should be accompanied by the translation of the Scriptures to ensure that the believes have the Gospel in its fullest and all the resources to comprehend the faith and be firmly established it.
+The proclamation and teaching of the gospel message in the language of a people, that is, a Bibleless people, should be accompanied by the translation of the Scriptures to ensure that the believes have the gospel in its fullest and all the resources to comprehend the faith and be firmly established it.

 6. Translation and the Holy Spirit

-However, when the Gospel is not proclaimed in a language and the Scriptures are not translated and read aloud in corporate worship for a language community, the Holy Spirit does not work in their hearts as they comprehend the Word.
+However, when the gospel is not proclaimed in a language and the Scriptures are not translated and read aloud in corporate worship for a language community, the Holy Spirit does not work in their hearts through the Word.